r-lib/tidyselect/tests/testthat/_snaps/vars-pull.md

     Condition
       Error:
       !
-Must extract column with a single valid subscript. x Subscript `var` has value 0 but must be a positive location.
+Must extract column with a single valid subscript. x Subscript `0` has value 0 but must be a positive location.
     Code
       vars_pull(letters, 100)
     Condition